There are opportunities to sponsor us. If you are interested in sponsoring Gamejam please contact Eliana.Lee-Gibbons@port.ac.uk for more details.

 Are refreshments provided?

-Subject to sponsorship, the Portsmouth event includes a free lunch, normally at a local public house/restaurant from noon until 2pm (Vegetarian option is available, but the options are set in advance and while we try to cater for all there are limits).
+In the past the Portsmouth event has included a free lunch, normally at a local public house/restaurant.
+We hope to be able to do this again, but entrance cost does not guarantee this.
+If we do this, a (Vegetarian option should be available, but the options are set in advance and while we try to cater for all there are limits).

 Gamejam events in other locations/countries may not offer this.